This post may contain affiliate links (read more)

 Legally, you can take 12 months off work for Maternity Leave, but you are only entitled to 39 weeks of paid leave.

-If your job pays SMP this means that you will receive 90% of your normal pay for the first 6 weeks of leave, followed by 33 weeks of statutory pay which is currently £148.68 (2019/20) or 90% of your weekly pay (whichever is lower).
+If your job pays SMP this means that you will receive 90% of your normal pay for the first 6 weeks of leave.
+This is followed by 33 weeks of statutory pay which is currently £148.68 (2019/20) or 90% of your weekly pay (whichever is lower).

-You will continue to accrue annual leave as you normally would whilst on maternity leave but you annual leave policy will dictate how you can use this.
+You will continue to accrue annual leave as you normally would whilst on maternity leave.
+Though your annual leave policy will dictate how you can use this.